Easy, Clean Eating Thai Chicken and Rice

 So thankfully, when I am at my worst, I have a list of my favorite, easiest, and most flexible meals taped to the side of the refrigerator.
 Among that list is this little gem, which is basically just chicken and rice, mixed with shredded carrots and chopped onion (all of which we always have around), topped with a really yummy sauce.
 I think we've had this meal at least three times this past month, but it is just that good.

 Those are the kind of meals I like, especially with the circus I'm running all day long: easy, healthy, and flavorful.
 And this one is sure to please all of your monkeys.
 I like to toss it into my Instant Pot for ease, but this can easily be done in a Crock-Pot or on the stove, as well.
-I just enjoy not having to monitor it, do anything extra on the side once I toss it all in, and I can cook everything all together in the same pot.
-How much easier can a meal get!
+I just enjoy not having to monitor it or do anything extra on the side once I toss it all in, and I can cook everything all together in the same pot.
+How much easier can a meal get?
 Let me show you how I did it.

 - 2-3 chicken breasts